 India’s women’s organizations have been reverently talking about the struggles led by Savitribai Phule (3 January 1831-10 March 1897).
 About 150 years ago, Savitribai smashed the patriarchal and anti-women beliefs and gave a new definition to women’s emancipation.
 She will be remembered for centuries to come.
 She blazed the trail for Dr Ambedkar and the Dalit women’s movement.

 Savitribai battled formidable odds to complete her own education.
 In a city like Pune, which, at that time, was in the stranglehold of brahmanical beliefs, it was next to impossible for a woman from the backward castes to acquire an education.
 In 1940, Savitribai and Sagunabai took admission in the Normal School, established by Mrs Michelle, a British woman, at the Chabildas Haveli in Pune, specially for girls.
 Savitribai took great interest in studies.
 She read the biography of the famous British anti-slavery campaigner Thomas Clarkson.
 That introduced her to the life and the struggles of the African slaves in America and made her realize that the Dalits and the women were also slaves in India and that only education could help them break free from the chains of slavery.
-If Thomas Clarkson could reach out to the world, Savitribai concluded, it was because he was educated.
+Thomas Clarkson could reach out to the world because, Savitribai concluded, he was educated.

 The Phule couple started India’s first school for girls at Bhidewadi in Pune.
 Savitribai and Sagunabai began teaching in this school and earned the honour of being India’s first women teachers.
 The Phule couple was well aware that only education could open the doors to progress and justice.
 Only educated men and women could give the right direction to any struggle.
 They also realized that besides women, the education of Dalits was also necessary.
 That was why, on 15 May 1848, they opened a school in a Dalit settlement in the city.
 They got students but no teacher was ready to teach them.
 Ultimately, Savitribai and Sagunabai taught in this school.

-The Phule couple was not only committed to education of women and Dalits but was passionate about it.
+The Phule couple was not only committed to education of women and Dalits but also passionate about it.
 Despite being perpetually short of funds, they kept on working for this cause.
 By 15 March 1852, within four years of opening the first school for girls in India, they had started 18 schools in and around the Pune city that provided free education to students.
 Education brought about profound changes in the lives of their students.
 Instances of two students would suffice to prove the point.
 Articles entitled Maang aur Maharon ke dukh ke vishay mein (About the travails of Mangs and Mahars) and Stree Purush Tulna (Comparing Men with Women), written by Muktabai Mang and Tarabai Shinde, respectively, are still an important part of the modern feminist discourse in India.
 When Tarabai had written this article, she was just 14.
 A reading of the piece would make one realize the depth and sensitivity of the thoughts of this young girl on an obscure subject like social inequality.

 The curriculum of the schools run by the Phule couple was designed to ensure all-round growth of the students.
 It included grammar, maths, geography, maps of Asia, Europe and India and books like Marathon Ka Itihas Nitibodh and Balbodh.
 Even the British officers could not help but praise the curriculum.
 Major Candy of Pune University wrote, “The sincerity and intelligence of the students of these schools, especially the girls, are a matter of great satisfaction for me.
 The standard of education of these schools is quite high.”
 In 1892, the state education department honoured Savitribai for her unprecedented contribution in the field of education.
 Besides Shudras and Ati-shudras, the Phule couple believed that education was also very important for the men and women of the minority community.
 By appointing Fatima Sheikh, a student of one of their schools, as a teacher, Savitribai gave her the honour of becoming India’s first Muslim woman teacher.
 Fatima Sheikh was one of the key figures of the movement launched by the Phules.